IFAKA/unwavering-focus/PRD.md

 * To prevent tab overload and encourage focused Browse.
 * To offer a personal performance tracking dashboard that reinforces discipline and long-term goals.
 * To ensure the extension is performant, secure, and user-friendly.
+* To implement Apple Watch design principles across all UI components for optimal glanceability and minimal interaction.

 ### 3. Key Features & User Experience (UX)